radrich/richarmstrong.net/pages/please-confirm.md

 to complete the signup process

 **If you don’t see it...**
-Check your junk folder &amp;
+check your junk folder and
 add hey@richarmstrong.net to your contacts